Zone Hardiness Information

 The coldest Zone in which it is possible to grow roses at all is Zone 3.
 Please note that, while the zone ranges given on each individual rose page for that variety are helpful for finding roses appropriate to your area, they are not a guarantee of hardiness.

 Occasionally any zone may experience weather outside its normal range.
 Colder zone gardeners sometimes extend their range of choices by experimenting with various types of winter protection methods and devices and by making good use of any warmer microclimates in their gardens such as a wind protected south wall.
-For Zones 3-5, we recommend planting into the ground just as soon as freeze danger is past.
-The good news is that roses on their own roots often will often regenerate if frozen to the ground.
+For Zones 3-5, we recommend planting into the ground just as soon as hard freeze danger is past in the spring.
+The good news is that roses that are established on their own roots will often regenerate if frozen to the ground.
 Feel free to email us if you have any questions about the hardiness of a rose your are considering.
-Our guarantees do not apply to winter survival.
+Our guarantees do not apply to winter survival or to abnormal weather events.

-We have not included Zone 7 and warmer zones in our drop down searches below because most varieties may be grown in those zones.
+We have not included Zone 7 and warmer zones in our searches because most varieties may be grown in those zones.
 In Zone 7 the microclimates of the garden need to be taken into consideration in order to grow more tender varieties.
 Also, when pushing zone limits, one needs to remember that a West Coast Zone usually has less extreme weather than the same East Coast Zone, and, certainly, than the same Central Zone.
 Other considerations, not covered here, have to do with limitations for extremely southern climates on growing some of the antiques that require a period of winter chill to flower well.
-If you live in an extreme southern zone and are concerned about having enough chill for flowering, send us an email at info@roguevalleyroses.com.
+If you live in Zone 10 or warmer, there may not be enough winter chill to insure reliable flowering of the Gallica and Alba classes.
+We would like to hear from customers in Zones 10 and above who have grown these classes of roses with successful bloom.
+We think it may be possible, particularly in certain locations within these zones.

 Fall planting is a good thing to do in Zones 7 and warmer.
 An exception is that we do not recommend planting the Teas, Noisettes, and Chinas after mid summer in Zones 7 and 8a.
 If you prefer delayed shipping, we will overwinter your order and ship in the spring on the date you specify.
 Bands and 1 gallon plants can also be potted into 5 gallon or larger pots for overwintering in Zone 7 and up.
-Colder zones may require taking roses into a cold garage for a brief time during hard freezes.
+Plants in pots should be considered to be in a zone colder than that of plants in the ground.
+Colder zones may require taking roses in pots into a cold garage for a brief time during hard freezes.